defenestration is the act of throwing a body through

-MAD Poetry 2021 will see face-to-face workshops on the NSW South Coast, five new commissions, as well as a callout to emerging lived experience voices to submit their work as part of a new initiative across Mental Health Month October 2021.
+MAD Poetry 2021 will see face-to-face workshops* in the Illawarra and the NSW South Coast alongside five new commissions from those regions, a national free online workshop, a callout to emerging lived experience voices to submit their work as part of a new anthology, our first in-patient workshop, and a new partnered poetic film initiative all across Mental Health Month October 2021.

 PoetsView more poets »

-The aim of this project is to share lived experiences of mental health via poetry.
+The aim of the MAD Poetry project is to share lived experiences of mental health via poetry.
 Therefore, some of the content may potentially trigger some readers.
 If you require mental health support or assistance, a list of free confidential 24/7 support lines can be found here.
 You are not alone in your journey.